James-Fleming12/ReShop/README.md

     - In both Client and Server
     - Client: API_URL
     - Server: DATABASE_URL, JWT_SECRET, AWS_ACCESS, AWS_SECRET, AWS_REGION, AWS_BUCKET_NAME
-4. `npm start` to start the client server, `nodemon index.ts` to start the backend server
+4. `npm run dev` to start the client server, `nodemon index.ts` to start the backend server
-    - The server is technically in the client
+    - The client comes with its own proxy server
     - The client interacts with the server separately (REST API)

 ## TODO:
 1. Integrate Listings into Users Profiles (and a primitive search bar)
 1. Finish up Password, Username changes, and Token changes (removing the token off the user if invalid)
-1. Check if the NavBar can stop being called every single time (ViewTransitions)
+1. Set limits for usernames and passwords (no spaces in usernames, capital in pass, etc.)
 2. Messaging (some sorta websocket)
 2. Nodemailer within Client that sends a request to the API to store a link to reset password
     - astro call, leads to api call, leads to database code being stored for link, leads to email being sent with link, leads to new link that can reset password
+3. Figure out the proper way to get rid of the cookies (logging out)
 4. Implement localstorage for each form so users don't lose progress on reload
 5. Check to see if image authentication has any safer methods (or if it even needs safer methods)
     - Also have token authentication in there
+5. Implement use:enchance into forms to make them faster and more responsive
 6. Check if spaces can be added to form info to mess with database (if trims are needed)
 7. Include Cypress and Jest (testing)
 8. Include botting protection for registration and logging in